Allaman/kustomize.nvim/README.md

 </details>

-You list your YAMLs that should be included by Kustomize for the build of the final manifests like so:
+In a kustomiation.yaml you list your YAMLs that should be included by Kustomize for the build of the final manifests like so:

 ```yaml
 ---